TuanAnh0108/Internal-Assessment/Criteria/CriteriaA.md

    ### Success Criteria

-  ① There are two versions of the program
+  ① There are two versions of the program: one for teach and one for student

-  ② The questions can be added, edited, deleted
+  ② The questions can be added, edited, deleted in the teacher program

   ③ The food properties, information such as name, experation date, money spend on that food can be edited